-Property Value (default value) Description isis.reflector.facets FQCN Fully qualified class names of a custom implementation of ProgrammingModel interface.
-See finetuning the programming model for more details. isis.reflector.facets. exclude FQCN,FQCN2, Fully qualified class names of (existing, built-in) facet factory classes to be included to the programming model.
-See finetuning the programming model for more details. isis.reflector.facets. include FQCN,FQCN2, Fully qualified class names of (new, custom) facet factory classes to be included to the programming model.
+Property Value (default value) Description isis.reflector.facets. ignoreDeprecated true,false (false) (1.13.0-SNAPSHOT) whether deprecated facets should be ignored or honoured. + By default all deprecated facets are honoured; they remain part of the metamodel.
+If instead this property is set to true then the facets are simply not loaded into the metamodel and their semantics will be excluded. + In most cases this should reduce the start-up times for the application.
+However, be aware that this could also substantially alter the semantics of your application.
+To be safe, we recommend that you first run your application using isis.reflector.validator.allowDeprecated set to false; if any deprecated annotations etc. are in use, then the app will fail-fast and refuse to start. isis.reflector.facets. include FQCN,FQCN2, Fully qualified class names of (new, custom) facet factory classes to be included to the programming model.
 See finetuning the programming model for more details. isis.reflector. layoutMetadataReaders FQCN,FQCN2, Fully qualified class names of classes to be instantiated to read layout metadata, as used in for dynamic layouts.
 See Layout Metadata Reader for more information. isis.reflector.validator FQCN Custom implementation of MetaModelValidator (in the org.apache.isis.core.metamodel.specloader.validator package) See Custom Validator to learn more. isis.reflector.validator. allowDeprecated true,false (true) Whether deprecated annotations or naming conventions are tolerated or not.
-If not, then a metamodel validation error will be triggered, meaning the app won't boot (fail-fast). isis.services FQCN,FQCN2, Fully qualified class names of classes to be instantiated as domain services.
-Each entry can be optionally prefixed by "n:" specifying the relative order on the menu (corresponds to @DomainServiceLayout#menuOrder()).
-This property is IGNORED if the isis.appManifest configuration property is specified, or if an AppManifest is provided programmatically. isis.services. audit.objects all, none (all) Whether the changed properties of objects should be automatically audited (for objects annotated with @DomainObject(auditing=Auditing.AS_CONFIGURED) .
+If not, then a metamodel validation error will be triggered, meaning the app won't boot (fail-fast). + See also isis.reflector.facets.ignoreDeprecated (1.13.0-SNAPSHOT). isis.viewers. paged.parented positive integer (12) Default page size for parented collections (as owned by an object, eg Customer#getOrders()) isis.viewers. paged.standalone positive integer (25) Default page size for standalone collections (as returned from an action invocation)